Preventive Suspension: Labor Code Policies and Guidelines

 A preventive suspension, on the other hand, is imposed on a worker whose employment poses a serious threat to the company’s property pending investigation.
 However, the applicable company rules and regulations may vary.

-Moreover, preventive suspension is a legal disciplinary tool guaranteed by the Philippine Labor Law.
+Moreover, this suspension is a legal disciplinary tool guaranteed by the Philippine Labor Law.
 This helps companies and employers create a healthy and beneficial environment for all their workers, stakeholders, investors, and assets.

 Read on to learn the guidelines on preventive suspension.